beak-insights/felicity-lims/README.md

 ### FrontEnd

-Felicity's frontend is developed using Vite, Vue, URQL, and Tailwind CS, etc.
+Felicity's fr17d2a812831aontend is developed using Vite, Vue, URQL, and Tailwind CS, etc.

 ### Backend